Tag archive for: thesis

 • Sept.
 2023

-Award ceremony
+Award Ceremony

-Presentation of the Agnes McLaren Award during the official ceremony.
+Presentation of the Agnes McLaren Award at the official ceremony.

-Prize Rules Pre-Application File Application file
+Award Rules Pre-Application Package Application Form

-We hope many of you will compete for this new prize!
-So get writing, and good luck with your theses!
+We hope many of you will enter this new contest!
+So get writing, and good luck on your theses!

-Agnes McLaren Thesis Award 2020
+2020 Agnes McLaren Thesis Award

 For the very first time, the Agnes McLaren Association is organizing a medical award worth €4,000!
-Applications are open to students at the Montpellier-Nîmes Faculty of Medicine who will be defending their thesis in 2020 or 2021, as well as those who defended their thesis in 2019.
-See below for registration details and thesis eligibility criteria.
+Applications are open to students at the Montpellier-Nîmes Faculty of Medicine who will defend their clinical thesis in 2020 or 2021, as well as those who defended theirs in 2019.
+See below for registration details and the eligibility criteria for your thesis.

 Download the press release dated August 30, 2021

-An award sponsored by the Agnes McLaren Association, recognizing a thesis focusing on women's or children's health.
+An award sponsored by the Agnes McLaren Association, recognizing a dissertation that focuses on women’s or children’s health.

 The Agnes McLaren Association, founded in 2018, works to preserve the memory ofAgnes McLaren, a Scottish woman who became the first female doctor to graduate from the Faculty of Medicine in Montpellier in 1878.
-It is in honor of this female doctor, who dedicated her life to caring for the most disadvantaged and marginalized women in society, that the association wishes to award a thesis prize for the first time.
+It is in honor of this physician, who dedicated her life to caring for the most disadvantaged women or those excluded from society, that the association wishes to award a thesis prize for the first time.

-The association is therefore establishing the Agnes McLaren Thesis Prize in 2021.
-This prize rewards an original thesis on the health of women in precarious/vulnerable situations or on the health of children exposed to precariousness and/or vulnerable situations.
-The prize, worth €4,000, will be awarded in November 2021 after pre-selection by a committee and review by a jury composed of health professionals.
+Thus, in 2021, the association is launching the Agnes McLaren Thesis Prize.
+This prize recognizes an original thesis focusing on the health of women in precarious or vulnerable situations, or on the health of children exposed to precariousness and/or vulnerable situations.
+The prize, worth €4,000, will be awarded in November 2021 following a preliminary selection by a committee and review by a jury composed of healthcare professionals.

-Eligibility criteria
+Eligibility Criteria

-In order to compete for this thesis award, candidates must meet several eligibility criteria:
+To be eligible for this thesis award, candidates must meet several eligibility criteria:

 • Open to our students

-Criterion 1: Be a student at the Montpellier-Nîmes Faculty of Medicine
+Criterion 1: Be a student at the Montpellier-Nîmes School of Medicine

-• Year 2019-2020-2021
+• 2019–2020–2021

 Criterion 2: Defend your thesis in 2019, 2020, or 2021